ChaningBlake/novel_role_filler_generalization/README.md

 * `/scripts` - Contains all of the scripts used to generate the output.

 ### Workflow
 There are several bash scripts in the `/scripts` folder that will help you work with the python programs to generate and test data.
-Here is a summary on what each one does and in what order they should be used.

-## There are a couple different models:
+## Models:
 * `e2e_enc_dec.py` -
 * `e2e_enc_dec_query.py` -
 * `indirection_model.py` -